oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 *   The Import of an NFS Storage Domain, will be the similar from the GUI perspective of importing Export/ISO domain.

 The user will enter the path of the storage domain and will start the import process.

-*   Unrelated disks will be disabled in the GUI
+\* Unrelated disks will be disabled in the GUI

 ##### DB Changes

 We will add a new column in the storage domains table which will be called isStorageExists.
 When this field is false then all the images related to it will be disabled in the GUI.

+#### Phase 3 - Import block device Storage Domain

+On import a Block Device Storage Domain,
+The user will need to input a Storage Server name or IP, the engine will then connect to all the LUNs in the Storage Server and will group by their VGs.
+Each VG represents a Storage Domain in the engine.
+Eventually the engine should have a map of maps.
+The first map will link between VG and targets. each target is also a map which link between the target and its LUNs.
+ Open Question: What about external LUN disk, should it be considered as a new storage domain?

+##### GUI Perspective

+*   Once the user will decide to import a Block Device Domain, it will use a similar dialog as adding iSCSI/FC Storage Domain.

+The user will insert a Storage Server name or IP and press connect.
+Once the engine will finish connecting to all the LUNs, the user will see a list of VG guids, when the user will mark one VG he should see at the bottom of the dialog a list of targets belongs to that VG.
+Each target will have a '+' neer it, so if the user will press it, he can see the LUNs related to it.
+\* See: Future Work

+Once the user finished to import the VG he chose, he should provide it a name, and the engine will read the VM's OVFs from the file (Related to OVF on any domain), and the related disks of the Data Domain.
+From that on, the same behaviour should be the same as importing from NFS as described in phase 2.

 ### Permissions